10.3: Job Interviews and Follow-up Messages

 - “How do you manage your time effectively during crunch time?
 Would you sacrifice the quality of your work to meet a deadline or opt to meet expectations for quality but deliver the product late?

 One type of standard job interview question deserves special consideration because of the strategy required to answer it.
 The behavioural question asks either what you have done in a certain situation or, if you haven’t encountered it previously, what you would do if you found yourself in that situation in the job you’re applying for.
-The employer is here assessing for how you solve practical workplace problems, ideally by following some known formula for success or procedure with predictable outcomes.
-A very common such question is how you have dealt with a difficult co-worker, manager, or customer.
+The employer is here to assess how you solve practical workplace problems, ideally by following some known formula for success or procedure with predictable outcomes.
+A very common question is how you have dealt with a difficult co-worker, manager, or customer.
 The wrong answer would be any of the conflict responses described in §11.2.6-8, as would speaking harshly about the person you select to tell your story about.
 You must remain strictly positive throughout the interview to avoid inviting any negative impressions.
-Though some employers may state their expectations for how you structure your answer, those who don’t will be impressed if you divided your answer into the four parts given in Table 10.3.2.4 below.
+Though some employers may state their expectations for how you structure your answer, those who don’t will be impressed if you divide your answer into the four parts given in Table 10.3.2.4 below.

 Table 10.3.2.4: Answering Behavioural Questions